technology-toolbox/website/content/blog/jjameson/2007/08/21/incorrect-syntax-near-collate-when-trying-to-join-a-sharepoint-farm.md

 **Error message:**

+{{< blockquote "font-italic text-danger" >}}

-> Unhandled exception has occurred in your application.
+Unhandled exception has occurred in your application.
 If you click Continue, the             application will ignore this error and attempt to continue.
 If you click Quit, the             application will close immediately.

->
-> Incorrect syntax near 'COLLATE'.
+Incorrect syntax near 'COLLATE'.
 You may need to set the compatibility level of             the current database to a higher value to enable this feature.
 See help for the             stored procedure sp\_dbcmptlevel.

+{{< /blockquote >}}

 **Details:**